 Tennis Cambodia North West (TCNW) is a regional body of the National Olympic Association ‘Tennis Cambodia’ and has been tasked with developing tennis in North and West Cambodia.

-In early 2014 TCNW partnered with local communities and the Royal Cambodian Government’s Ministry of Education Youth and Sport (MoEYS), to deliver tennis services by conducting sports and life-skill programs within the local school system.
+In early 2014 TCNW partnered with local communities and the Royal Cambodian Government’s Ministry of Education Youth and Sport (MoEYS), to deliver tennis services by conducting sports and life-skill programmes within the local school system.

 In late 2014 a partnership was established with Khmer-owned 5-star ‘Angkor Palace Resort and Spa’ (APRS) who manage the only 2 playable tennis courts in the North-West.
-Currently these two tennis courts service a population of over 5 million people.
+Currently, these two tennis courts service a population of over 5 million people.

 TCNW is managed and mentored by Australian volunteer development consultant and professional tennis coach Scott Windus.
 TCNW currently have 6 local Khmer coaching staff, who are learning and applying their new-found skills in the new and fast-growing local tennis industry.